Ochre Color Interior Design

 Ochre Color in Painting

 There are various types of ochre paint available in the marketplace today.
-The red ochre paint is a shade of the ochre color that is achieved when red and orange pigments are mixed when yellow ochre is heated.
+The red ochre paint is a shade of the ochre color that is achieved when red and orange pigments are mixed when ochre is heated.
 This particular shade of ochre is known as orange-yellow ochre color and orange-red ochre color.
 Light ochre colors and dark ochre colors are those sold as yellow and yellow-orange.
-These paint colors are usually only used when working with watercolor paints.

 ShadeHex CodeCMYK Color Code (%)RGB Color CodeColor